rviertel/ET-Cell-Model/README.md

 The code used to sample the model throughout parameter space to determine stability and investigate the effect of model parameters on model output is found in the ME-PCM directory

 ## xpp
-The ODE files for the burst initiation and termination and found in the xpp directory
+The ODE file to recreate the bifurcation diagram is found in the xpp directory